quantum-tinkerer/pymablock/paper/introduction.md

 more terms than it needs.
 Finally, it groups all the perturbative terms into one, causing independent orders to depend on each other, increasing the number of computations needed.
+**Note: consider summarizing this in more general terms, and explain better in the benchmark section.**

 **We develop an efficient algorithm capable of symbolic and numeric computations and make it available in Pymablock.**